mello-y/MSc5_research_project/_sources/index.md

    Tracking the progress of the project

+## Google presentation

+A presentation was created for this project in the summer semester 2022, with the inital ideas for this project.
+It can be accessed [here](https://https://docs.google.com/presentation/d/1ysx6PTcWwJ-qW31qVTir6UY8tXUepbc21LoUitTZg9U/edit).

 ## I've got a question!

 In case you have any questions or difficulties regarding the content of this Jupyter Book, please don’t hesitate a single second to get in touch with me.
 A great way to do this is to open an issue on the [GitHub](https://github.com/mello-y/MSc5_research_project).
-You can of course further contact me via [E-mail](Mevluet.yaglu@psych.uni-frankfurt.de).
+You can of course further contact me via E-mail (Mevluet.yaglu@psych.uni-frankfurt.de).
 Every feedback or idea you might have is highly appreciated and valued.

 ## Acknowledgements